Kitware/nrtk/docs/getting_started/first_perturbation.rst

 Resulting Image
 ^^^^^^^^^^^^^^^

-The output image below shows the effects of the Jitter OTF on the original input.
+The output image below shows the effects of the Jitter perturbation on the original input.
 This result illustrates the Gaussian blur introduced due to simulated sensor jitter.

 .. figure:: ../images/output-jitter.jpg